Leucoagaricus leucothites

-Leucoagaricus leucothites, the white dapperling, or white Agaricus mushroom, is a species of agaric fungus.
+Leucoagaricus leucothites, commonly known as the smooth parasol, woman on motorcycle, ma'am on motorcycle, white dapperling, or white agaricus mushroom, is a species of agaric fungus found in disturbed areas.

+Taxonomy

 The species was originally described as Agaricus leucothites by Carlo Vittadini in 1835, and bears similarity to species of that genus.
 Solomon Wasser transferred it to Leucoagaricus in 1977.
-While sometimes regarded as edible, the species is suspected of being poisonous due to gastric-upset-causing toxins.
-It could also be confused with the deadly Amanita ocreata.